Respiratory system of Humans

 What are the important respiratory system parts in humans?

-The important human respiratory organs include- Nose, larynx, pharynx, trachea, bronchi and lungs.
+The important human respiratory system parts include- Nose, larynx, pharynx, trachea, bronchi and lungs.

 What is the respiratory tract made up of?

 The respiratory tract is made up of nostril, nasal chamber, larynx, pharynx, epiglottis, trachea, bronchioles, bronchi, alveoli, and lungs.

 What are the main functions of the respiratory system?